 Over the last couples of decades, scientists have discovered that the gut and brain are closely connected and there are several studies underway to discover the exact implications of this gut-brain connection.
 People with gluten intolerance and celiac disease are more likely to experience migraine headaches.
 However, studies show that switching to a gluten-free diet can help to reduce the frequency of these headaches.

 [ Also read: Best drinks to have on Keto & Low Carbohydrate Diets ]

 People with celiac disease are more likely to suffer from depression.
 However, researchers found that following a gluten free diet has a favourable effect on depression symptoms and can help to improve a patient’s quality of life.
 These people also are at a higher risk for rashes, including eczema and psoriasis.
 Following a gluten free diet can help to improve your overall skin health and even eliminate these skin problems.
 Celiac disease and gluten intolerance have been linked to nutritional deficiencies which in turn cause hair loss.
 Starting a gluten free diet can help to reverse this type of hair loss, increase hair density, and improve hair texture.

 These are very good reasons to go gluten-free and enjoy the benefits of better digestion, lower cholesterol levels, increased intake of antioxidants and vitamins that make you feel a lot more energetic and not so sluggish.
 But on a caution if you have celiac decease or gluten sensitivity it is best to go gluten free but, if you think you might have celiac disease or gluten sensitivity, it’s best to see a doctor before you go gluten free.

-All the ADOR Health Keto range of Products are Gluten free.
+At our online keto shop all products are Gluten free.
 Also, Ultra Low Carb Atta has Gluten free variant.